Narón: Parishes (Parroquias)

-However, six of them (Pinheiros, O Couto, A Gándara, Outo do Castiñeiro, Xuvia and A Solaina) belong to the city center and now they are known as neighbourghoods.
+However, six of them (Pinheiros, O Couto, A Gándara, Outo do Castiñeiro, Xuvia and A Solaina) belong to the city center and now they are known as neighborhoods.

 There are a total of 195 localities, the most prominent being A Gándara, A Solaina and Piñeiros, each of which has a population higher than 6,000.
 Narón town hall is located at Outo do Castiñeiro (also known, in Spanish, as Alto del Castaño).

 Education

 Narón is home to four public Infant Schools, two Public Secondary High-Schools, six public Primary Schools and fourteen private schools.

 Languages

 Both Castilian and Gallego are spoken in this area although statistics on the use and comprehension of both is not known at present.
 Tourists and travellers arriving to this area will most probably notice that there isn't much information or official notices either in English or in Spanish; most information and leaflets provided will be in local Galician.
 School children are taught in the Galician language, although many speak Castilian as their first language.